Manufacturing H-1B Sponsorship Jobs in Arizona

 Get Access To All Jobs

-Job Roles in Manufacturing in Arizona
+H-1B Manufacturing Job Roles in Arizona

-Customer Service & Support135 jobs
+Customer Service & Support69 jobs

-Engineering (Non-Software)119 jobs
+Engineering (Non-Software)55 jobs

-Project Management100 jobs
+Project Management48 jobs

-See all 772+ Manufacturing Arizona jobs
+See all 288+ Manufacturing H-1B Jobs in Arizona

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Manufacturing Arizona roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Manufacturing H-1B Sponsorship Jobs in Arizona: Frequently Asked Questions

 Which manufacturing companies sponsor H-1B visas in Arizona?

-Intel is among the largest H-1B sponsors in Arizona manufacturing, with significant operations in Chandler focused on semiconductor fabrication.
+Intel is among the largest H-1B visa sponsors in Arizona manufacturing, with significant operations in Chandler focused on semiconductor fabrication.
 Honeywell and Raytheon Technologies sponsor H-1B workers in aerospace and defense manufacturing in the Phoenix and Tucson areas.
 Companies like ON Semiconductor and TSMC Arizona have also filed H-1B petitions for engineering and process roles as Arizona expands its semiconductor manufacturing base.

 Which cities in Arizona have the most manufacturing H-1B sponsorship jobs?